 3. SEO Helps You Secure More Customers

 It is estimated that somewhere between 80% and 90% customers go online and look up online user reviews and product specs before deciding on their purchases, even if they are inside the store looking at the product.
 That percentage is only going to increase in the coming years, which means you will have to do everything in your power to make sure your product or service is visible online.
-SEO is still the best way to achieve that.
+An SEO process is still the best way to achieve that.

 4. Local SEO and Mobile Searches Are on the Rise